 About the Director:

-Hillary Brown started her career in Mesa, Arizona as a member of the elite dance team “Starz” at the age of 3.
+Hillary started dance at age 3 as part of an elite dance team “Starz” in Mesa, Arizona.
 She continued to train in Salt Lake City, Utah where her studies included Jazz, Ballet, Tap, Pointe, Lyrical, Broadway and Hip Hop.
-As well as dance, she played roles in movies with Disney, DreamWorks, and Lucadia Films, and had reoccurring roles on Touched by an Angel’.
+A young actress as well, she played roles in movies with Disney, DreamWorks, and Lucadia Films, and had reoccurring roles on ‘Touched by an Angel’.

 Mikum teaches dancers of all ages in ballet, tap, jazz, and contemporary dance.
 She specializes in early childhood development and injury prevention.
 In her free time she works as a research consultant for University dance departments and you can often see her work presented at the International Association of Dance Medicine and Science Annual Conferences.